Hamid Hayat is still in Jail

 Well, the one thing that didn’t occur to me was that most of the movie was pure hokum.
 It didn’t occur to me because I assumed that a film made of an unremarkable man who led really an unremarkable life would at least adhere to a few unremarkable facts.

 The main “facts” are that Rudy tried out for the team, never got to play until the very last moment, and in that very short moment, had some peripheral involvement in a quarterback sack.
 The crowd did not know Rudy’s story and did not cheer wildly because he had just realized his dream (as if).
 They did not chant his name.
 The play-by-play announcer did not note his presence.
 The opposing quarter-back did not mutter, “who was that man!” under his breath (all right — I made that up — it wasn’t in the movie).
 He didn’t have a brother.
 The coach did not oppose him going into the game– in fact, he insisted on it.
-His team-mates never dropped their sweaters on the coach’s desk as a protest gesture against Rudy not being dressed for a particular game.
+His team-mates never dropped their sweaters on the coach’s desk as a protest gesture against Rudy being denied a chance on the field.

 Without those delusional Rudy’s out there– the losers in this scheme of things– how could we have winners?